containers/bootc/docs/src/building/guidance.md

 Some software supports generic configuration both `/usr` and `/etc` - systemd, among others.
-Because bootc supports *derivation* (the way OCI containers work) - it is supported and encourged to put configuration files in `/usr` (instead of `/etc`) where possible, because then the state is consistently immutable.
+Because bootc supports *derivation* (the way OCI containers work) - it is supported and encouraged to put configuration files in `/usr` (instead of `/etc`) where possible, because then the state is consistently immutable.